Aztec cuisine: Food and politics

 Bernal Diaz del Castillo comments on how the ruler of Tenochtitlan was served food:

 His cooks had more than thirty styles of dishes made according to their fashion and usage, and they put them on small low clay braziers so that they would not get cold ... if it was cold they made him a fire of glowing coals made from the bark of certain trees ... the odor of the bark ... was most fragrant ... they put the tablecloths of white fabric ...
 They served him on Cholula pottery, some red and some black ... and from time to time they brought him some cups of fine gold, with a certain drink made of cacao.

-Sahagun provides a list of the different types of tlaquetzalli, a chocolate drink served to Aztec lords:
+Sahagún provides a list of the different types of tlaquetzalli, a chocolate drink served to Aztec lords:

 The ruler was served his chocolate, with which he finished [his repast] - green, made of tender cacao; honeyed chocolate made with ground-up dried flowers - with green vanilla pods; bright red chocolate; orange-colored chocolate; rose-colored chocolate; black chocolate; white chocolate."

-Aztec expansion was targeted in ways to gain or maintain access to foodstuffs need for ceremony and everyday life.
-The leader's ability to acquire food needed for ritual was important for his political success.
+Aztec expansion was done to gain or maintain access to foodstuffs needed for ceremonies and everyday life.
+The leader's ability to acquire food needed for rituals was important for his political success.